-10 Tips for Capturing Sharper Images
+10 Tips for Sharper Photos

 What Is Sharpness?

 Oh a technical level, tack sharpness requires accurate camera focus.
 Tack sharpness means the subject in an image is really crisp and clear in focus.
-This is achieved by ensuring that your focus is perfectly on the subject.
+This is achieved by ensuring that your focus is ideally on the subject.

 How to Take Sharp Images